Since the previous blog post, two Debian Installer release candidates were published, so both will be mentioned in this blog post.

 With the full freeze in effect, Debamax is trying to make sure Cyril can spend as much time as possible on two complementary tasks:

-Stretch RC 2which have been filed lately.
-That’s usually how the Debian Installer team learns about regressions and use cases for which the installation process isn’t flawless.
+which have been filed lately.
+That’s usually how the Debian Installer team learns about regressions and use cases for which the installation process isn’t flawless. - Fixing bugs which were already reported and identified, but which are still unfixed.
+Priority is usually given to those with serious or important severity, even if some changes for lower impact issues happen to be merged in the process from time to time.

 More to come in our next Debian Installer report!